R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 Each option is described below:

 ### productID
 _Default: None.
 You must provide a value_

 The product ID is an arbitrary number that can be used to distinguish between different enclaves produced by the same organisation (which may for internal reasons wish to use a single signing key).
 This value should not change once you have picked it.

 ### revocationLevel
 _Default: None.
 You must provide a value_

 The revocation level should be incremented whenever a weakness or vulnerability in the enclave code is discovered and fixed.
 Doing this will enable clients to avoid connecting to old, compromised enclaves.
 The client can set an [`EnclaveConstraint`](api/-conclave%20-core/com.r3.conclave.common/-enclave-constraint/index.html) that specifies the required minimum revocation level when loading an enclave.

 The revocation level in an enclave affects the keys that are generated for 'sealing' data in an enclave.
 Because enclaves can generate encryption keys private to themselves, encryption and authentication can be used to stop the host editing the data.
 Data encrypted in this way is called **sealed data**.
 Sealed data can be re-requested from the operating system and decrypted inside the enclave.

 Whenever the revocation level is raised for an enclave, the data that is sealed by the new version cannot be unsealed and read by enclaves with a lower revocation level.
 This is not true in the opposite direction though: enclaves can unseal data that was encrypted by an enclave with a lower revocation level.

-This directly affects enclaves that are using [mail as storage](mail.md#using_mail_for_storage).
+This directly affects enclaves that use [Conclave Mail](mail.md) as storage.
 When a new enclave is deployed with a higher revocation level, and the host contains persisted data sealed with a previous version of the enclave, the newer enclave is able to process the stored mail.
 If a malicious host decides to drop in an older version of the enclave, potentially to exploit a discovered vulnerability in the enclave, then this older enclave